rvbarreto/hard_skill_test/README.md

 # Hard skill test | Data Engineer

 ## Description and Objectives
 This assignment provides data concerning sensors and equipments on a FPSO vessel.
-The objective is to elaborate a script to handle the data in order to answer the following questions:
+The objective is to develop a roadmap to process the data in order to answer the following questions:

 1. Total equipment failures that happened?
 2. Which equipment code had most failures?